 Just like other ocean energy generation methods, we learn that there are various suitable places for this energy harnessing.
 This is a limiting factor to some countries with a coastal line or even landlocked nations.

-In ocean thermal energy, the concept takes advantage of the temperature gradient and choosing the most suitable area in the ocean is paramount for best results.
+In ocean thermal energy, the concept takes advantage of the temperature gradient and choosing the most suitable area in the ocean is paramount for the best results.
 But, from research, the hot and cold waters provide a temperature gradient that occurs mainly in tropical regions.
 Thus many of our nations that are not within this locality may not benefit from this form of energy.

 - Small Temperature Difference